- Find out about CICS and learn how it is relevant to you

 Can I use all my existing Node.js development tools?

 Yes, you can use your existing development and testing tools.
 The Node.js application needs to be included in a CICS bundle to be deployed into CICS.
 This can be done using the CICS Explorer which is an Eclipse-based tool to manage CICS bundles, systems and resources.
+Alternatively, you can perform this step using the Zowe CLI CICS deploy plug-in.

 How do I run my Node.js application in CICS?